raceychan/ididi/README.md

 resources will only be shared across dependents only withint the same scope, and will be automatically destryoed and closed when the scope is exited.

+NOTE: classes that implment `contextlib.AbstractContextManager` or `contextlib.AbstractAsyncContextManager` are also considered to be resources and can be resolved within scope.

 ```python
 @dg.node